jupyterhub/jupyterhub/docs/source/admin/log-messages.md

 ### Cause

-This likely cause is that the user's server has stopped running but they still have a browser tab open.
+This likely means that the user's server has stopped running but they still have a browser tab open.
 For example, you might have 3 tabs open, and shut your server down via one.
 Or you closed your laptop, your server was culled for inactivity, and then you reopen your laptop again!
 The